finos/morphir/docs/regtech_modeling.md

 There have been attempts to do so using shared libraries.
 The challenge with this approach is that these libraries don't work natively across the complexities of each firm's existing systems.
 In  order to use them they would need to invest significantly to build new systems that use the shared libraries.
 Another issue is that technology advances quickly and an optimal solution at any point in time is not likely to be the best solution in a short time.

 There is an alternative.
-If regulations were codified in a declarative model that could be cross-compiled to run in different exeuction contexts, then that would enable firms to create their own processors to translate the model to work in their systems.
+If regulations were codified in a declarative model that could be cross-compiled to run in different execution contexts, then that would enable firms to create their own processors to translate the model to work in their systems.
 In that way they get the advantage of a codified, unambiguous, and verifiable model while still retaining their existing systems.
-Morphir provides exaclty this capability by providing tools to project a unified model into various execution contexts.
+Morphir provides exactly this capability by providing tools to project a unified model into various execution contexts.

 # Use case: US LCR
 The [US Liquidity Coverage Ratio](https://en.wikipedia.org/wiki/Basel_III#US_version_of_the_Basel_Liquidity_Coverage_Ratio_requirements) is a required report for certain banks and systemically important financial institutions.
-It's definition can be found at [https://www.govinfo.gov/content/pkg/FR-2014-10-10/pdf/2014-22520.pdf](https://www.govinfo.gov/content/pkg/FR-2014-10-10/pdf/2014-22520.pdf).
-It's complex enough that the there are accompanying documents and samples that attempt to clarify it.
+Its definition can be found at [https://www.govinfo.gov/content/pkg/FR-2014-10-10/pdf/2014-22520.pdf](https://www.govinfo.gov/content/pkg/FR-2014-10-10/pdf/2014-22520.pdf).
+It's complex enough that there are accompanying documents and samples that attempt to clarify it.
 Ultimately it's a set of calculations that can be defined concisely and unambiguously in a concise and unambiguous programming language.

 We'll step through how we can define such a regulation using Morphir using the LCR as an example.